-- BU-501 Financial Accounting

 - BU-510 Operations Management

 - BU-517 Business Law

 - BU-524 Strategic Management

 - BU-530 Globalization of Business

-Classes:Credits:Core Courses - Certificate in Business Administration415Electives - Certificate in Business Administration312Total Completion Requirements - Certificate in Business727Administration727
+Core Courses - Certificate in Business AdministrationCredits:Core Courses - Certificate in Business Administration415Electives - Certificate in Business Administration312Total Completion Requirements - Certificate in Business727Administration727

 Note: Several of these courses have prerequisites as shown in the course listing on the next pages.
 Prerequisites must be fulfilled before enrolling in a course with such prerequisites.